-Course begins in October 2021!
-Start date TBC
+Course begins in January 2022!
+Start date TBC.

 This course has been specifically designed for South Asians working as Psychologists or as members of the Wider Psychological Workforce.

-answer yes to any more than one, then this course will have multiple benefits for you and your personal / professional development.
+If you find some of the quesions below relevant to you, then this course will have multiple benefits for you and your personal / professional development.

 |Have you ever made professional suggestions in meetings which are ignored / minimised; but then someone else makes the same ones and suddenly they are…great ideas?||✓|

 |Have you advocated for a client / colleague to be told that you seem to be overly ‘passionate’; indirectly suggesting boundary issues?||✓|

 |Do you sometimes want to say something about how a work practice / policy or process will not work for a certain group but hold back due to fear of repercussions?||✓|

 |Are you ever asked to repeat your name(s) or needing to correct repeated incorrect pronunciation?||✓|